 “Uncertainty” means the degree to which data or a data system is deemed to be indefinite or unreliable.

+“Urban Landscaping Waste“ is organic MSW material collected from landscaping activities, including leaves, grass, branches, and stumps.

 “Used Cooking Oil” (or UCO) means fats and oils originating from commercial or industrial food processing operations, including restaurants, that have been used for cooking or frying.
 Feedstock characterized as UCO must contain only fats, oils, or greases that were previously used for cooking or frying operations.
 UCO must be characterized as “processed UCO” if it is known that processing has occurred prior to receipt by the fuel production facility or if evidence is not provided to the verifier or CARB to confirm that it is “unprocessed UCO.”

 “Validation” means verification of a fuel pathway application.